GabrielOnohara/phobia-extension-app/README.md

 ## Available Scripts

 The project is divided into front-end (appFront) and back-end (appBack).
-Inside then you can run:
+Inside them you can run:

 ### appFront